White House Confirms No Evidence That Trump Colluded With Russia During Election

-After the FBI revealed that an investigation will be conducted, the White House confirms that there is no evidence that Trump colluded with Russian during the election, The Hill reports.
+After the FBI had revealed that an investigation would be conducted, the White House confirms that there is no evidence that Trump colluded with Russian during the election, The Hill reports.

 FBI Director James Comey recently confirmed that an investigation is underway to determine whether or not Trump had anything to do with Russia’s election interference during the Presidential election.